 The Google Ads editorial guidelines for search and display pay-per-click campaigns seem pretty basic at first.
 Your ads shouldn’t “shout” in ALL CAPITAL LETTERS, or use weird CaPItaLizaTion, odd pun.ctu.ation, weird s p ac i n g or numb3r5, or s*y*m+b*o*l*s.
 No exclamation marks!
 Headlines use title case, but descriptions should use sentence case.

 So far so good, right?
 Not so fast.
-Here are just a few of the situations where Google Ads PPC advertising can get tricky for health clubs, yoga studios, personal trainers, doctors and other health-related businesses.
+Here are just a few of the situations where Google Ads PPC advertising can get tricky for health clubs, yoga studios, personal trainers, weight loss programs, doctors and other health-related businesses.